MeteoSwiss-APN/pyflexplot-test/README.md

                                   repeated; equivalent to (but incompatible
                                   with) --presets-old-new

-  --repo TEXT                     pyflexplot repository path --reuse-installs / --reinstall  reuse venvs of existing repo clones instead
+  --repo TEXT                     pyflexplot repository URL --reuse-installs / --reinstall  reuse venvs of existing repo clones instead
                                   of reinstalling them; overriddenby --reuse-(
                                   old|new)-install/--reinstall-(old|new)